welteki/docs.actuated.dev/docs/examples/registry-mirror.md

 * When unavailable for any reason, the build continues without error
 * Works on both Intel/AMD and ARM64 hosts

+This tutorial shows you how to set up what was previously known as "Docker's Open Source Registry" and is now a CNCF project called [distribution](https://github.com/distribution/distribution).

 ## Create a Docker Hub Access token

 Create a Docker Hub Access token with "Public repos only" scope, and save it as `~/hub.txt` on the Actuated Server.